highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

     6. Set `GOOGLE_SHEET_AUTH_SCRIPT` to the URL of the Google Script Web App from Step 3 above.
     7. Set `SLOT_MACHINE_AREA` to the coordinates around which the slot machine entity will be placed.
         * See the comments in the code for more details about why this is necessary.
-2. Upload your `slotMachineACScript.js` script to a publicly-accessible location such as S3.
-Copy its URL.
+2. Upload your `slotMachineACScript.js` script to your domain's ATP server using Interface's "Edit" menu -> "Asset Browser" -> "Choose File".
+Copy its URL by right clicking it, then clicking "Copy URL".
 3. Navigate to the Domain Settings page of your domain (for a local sandbox, this is probably http://localhost:40100/)
 4. Click "Content" at the top of the page, then scroll to the "Scripts" section.
 5. Under "Persistent Scripts", click the `+` button on the right column
-6. Under "Script URL", paste the S3 URL from above.
+6. Under "Script URL", paste the ATP URL from above.
 7. Click "Save and restart" at the top right of the page

 # Conclusion and Future Work